ES-DOC/esdoc-cdf2cim-indexer/README.rst

 What is esdoc-cdf2cim-indexer ?
 --------------------------------------

-A python library to perform a map-reduce job over hundres of thousands of CDF@CIM JSON files.
+A python library to perform a map-reduce job over hundreds of thousands of CDF2CIM JSON files.

 Why esdoc-cdf2cim-indexer ?